-We'll analyze our natural geography and the various land-use patterns already in play to create a new set of tools that will preserve authentic Bastrop.
+We'll use our natural geography and the various land-use patterns already in play to create a new set of tools that will preserve authentic Bastrop.
 These policies will promote geographically-sensitive developments with a variety of housing options, walkable and unique neighborhoods and a diversity of commercial, retail and modern services and amenities.

-We know there will be project-level questions, and our staff already has time blocked every Thursday morning throughout the moratorium to meet with developers.
+We know there will be project-level questions, and our staff is available to meet with developers one-on-one to discuss specific projects.
+Contact information for the Planning and Development Department can be found at www.cityofbastrop.org/page/plan.home.
 There will be some qualified exemptions and exceptions, but we will work through that process as defined by the approved ordinances.